 If you're interested in joining Rondo CLT as a member, please let us know.

 Rondo CLT is indebted to generous support from the community!
 Rondo CLT's success would not be possible without individuals, families, and partner organizations.

-In 2012, the following provided organizational and program funding support for Rondo CLT's work:
+The following have provided organizational and program funding support for Rondo CLT's work:

 City of Saint Paul

 Department of Housing and Urban Development